Family In The Front, Fish In The Back

-The Freedom 255 dual console from Grady-White is a great example.
+Dual console from Grady-White is a great example.
 "We've brought the cabin up onto the deck," explains Joey Weller, vice president for sales and marketing at Grady-White.
 "Those cabin features are up top now."
 In this case, an optional wet bar or grill behind the helm seat stands in for what might've been a single burner stove down in the cabin of a walkaround.
 Weller says that Grady-White has seen an increased demand for boats with greater flexibility such as a dual-console.
 In response to customer input, they've expanded their lineup of dual-consoles from three models to six, now going all the way up to 30 feet.
 They're not the only manufacturer responding to these demands.

-Last year, Scout released their flagship center-console, the Scout 345XSF.
+Last year, Scout released their flagship center-console.
 It has everything you'd expect from an open fishing boat, including a tackle center, livewells, fish boxes, and plenty of rodholders.
 But it also features an enclosed head, microwave, stainless sink, Corian counters, and a double berth that converts to a dinette, all tucked under the console.
 You can even get air conditioning.
 Forward of the console, where many builders are content to put a bench seat or cooler seat, Scout built in a sun lounge.
 That also opens up to reveal plenty of storage for all the family's water toys and the Armstrong dive ladder.

 Anchoring in a quiet cove overnight is one of boating's finest pleasures.
 But how many of us find that peaceful experience interrupted by worries that the anchor has dragged?
 Traditional anchor alarms rely on the boat's GPS to register significant boat movement.
 Anchor Alert, from Deep Blue Marine USA, sounds the alarm if the anchor itself moves.
 The system is made up of three components: a transducer that can be either thru-hull mounted or simply hung over the side; an accelerometer that attaches to the anchor or rode, inside a high-strength, bronze housing that "talks" to the transducer via sonar; and the handheld alarm/control unit.
 The entire system can be set up in 15 minutes.